Jumping Spider Control: Protect Your Home or Business

 - The easiest way to tell if you have an infestation is by sight.
 The pests often lurk around windowsills, doorways, and interior walls to hunt for insects attracted by sunlight or lamps.

-- If you suddenly notice a large number of jumping spiders in your home or business, they may have moved in to take advantage of a fly, ant, or other insect infestation in the building.
+- If you suddenly notice a large number of jumping spiders in your home or business, think about what do jumping spiders eat.
+They may have moved in to take advantage of a fly, ant, or other insect infestation in the building.

 - Jumping spiders use their silk as safety lines when they leap, but they don’t create webs to catch prey.
 However, they do make tent-like retreats as protection from rain or cold weather.
 They’ll also use shelters to molt and hide their egg cases.
 Spotting these webbed hideouts could indicate an issue.